Keksoj/keksoj.github.io/content/posts/my-resume.md

 Advised by the awesome [Jean-Philippe Cugnet](https://github.com/ejpcmac), I learned Rust, and by extension, programming, with the [Rust book](https://doc.rust-lang.org/stable/book/) in 2019.

-I was a linux already, and learned the ropes of system administration by hosting a minecraft server on a PC inherited from my dad, to play on with friends during the pandemic.
+I was a linux user already, and learned the ropes of system administration by hosting a minecraft server on a PC inherited from my dad, to play on with friends during the pandemic.

 I met with excellent developers in Caen, Normandy, who taught me what a REST-full API is,